skupperproject/skupper-router/tools/scraper/README.md

 | S elapsed | Settlement elapsed time.
 This is the difference between the accepted disposition log record and the time when the message first entered the system.

 Row-by-row it is easiest to read the each line from left to right
-* A0 connecton 11 received the transfer from peer_7.
+* A0 connection 11 received the transfer from peer_7.
 * A0 connection 6 sent the message to D0 connection 4.
 * D0 connection 4 received the message from A0 connection 6.